mcconnellsoftware/mcconnellsoftware.github.io/_posts/2014-09-04-oh-go-on-then.md

 ### Is that really going to happen?

 The SNP is not synonymous with “Scottish Government”.
-But yes, they probably would form the first Government in an independent Scotland – and that’s not that a terrible prospect.
-They’ve already through devolution implemented policies with widespread popular support on tuition fees, hospital parking, prescription charges, personal care for the elderly – stuff that might not affect all of us everyday (but affects some people hugely, and does affect some people every day), but it adds up and it signals an intent.
-Governments have been elected on more flimsy premises...
+But yes, they probably would form the first Government in an independent Scotland – and that’s not that terrible a prospect.
+They’ve already through devolution implemented policies with widespread popular support on tuition fees, hospital parking, prescription charges, personal care for the elderly – stuff that might not affect all of us every day (but affects some people hugely, and does affect some people every day), but it adds up, and it signals an intent.
+Governments have certainly been elected on more flimsy premises...

 ### The Salmond Factor

 No one is currently up for election as Permanent Omnipotent Dictator-in-Chief, so really it does not matter what anyone thinks of Alex Salmond.
 Independence is a long term deal, far beyond one term or one First Minister.
-Really: not that hard a concept.

 ### Post-Yes: What Next?

-Scotland’s politician’s aren’t completely stupid: we won’t see them drive business and the middle classes 200 miles south by increasing taxes.
+Scotland’s politicians aren’t completely stupid: we won’t see them drive business and the middle classes 200 miles south by increasing taxes.
 I think we’ll see a steady transition, evolution not revolution.
 But of course nobody knows for sure.
 Maybe this is where a bit of faith is needed.